Urban Ecologies

 By John Davis

-The ostensible function of this installation is to keep a small amount of water in a depression on the upper surface of a boulder.
-Adjacent to the boulder is a vertical construction which supports a small steel tank containing tap water and an open basin rain catchment.
-A solar panel provides power for a network of electrical devices – sensors, valves, actuators – that are managed by a microcontroller.
-Two ounces of water can be released from the catchment onto the boulder by the viewer by pressing a button on the Control Panel if rock is dry.
-On a regular schedule, a sensor mounted to the tap water tank will check the status of the pocket on the rock and if it is dry it will activate the release of two ounces of water onto the rock.
-This work responds to environmental conditions and its construction makes use of salvage industrial materials as well as natural materials.
-These contrasting materials echo a theme of urban ecology – technology and biology intertwined.
+The ostensible function of this installation was to keep a small amount of water in a depression on the upper surface of a boulder.
+Adjacent to the boulder was a vertical construction which supported a small steel tank containing tap water and an open basin rain catchment.
+A solar panel provided power for a network of electrical devices – sensors, valves, actuators – that were managed by a microcontroller.
+Two ounces of water could be released from the catchment onto the boulder by the viewer by pressing a button on the Control Panel if rock was dry.
+On a regular schedule, a sensor mounted to the tap water tank checked the status of the pocket on the rock and, if it was dry, activated the release of two ounces of water onto the rock.
+This work responded to environmental conditions and its construction made use of salvage industrial materials as well as natural materials.
+These contrasting materials echoed a theme of urban ecology – technology and biology intertwined.

 Industry